Barnsley: History

 Following the Norman invasion of 1066, many abbeys and priories were built in Yorkshire.
-Norman landowners increased their revenues and established new towns such as Barnsley, Doncaster, Hull, Leeds, Scarborough, and Sheffield, among others.
+Norman landowners increased their revenues and established new towns such as Barnsley, Doncaster, Hull, Leeds, Scarborough and Sheffield.
 Of towns founded before the conquest, only Bridlington, Pocklington, and York continued at a prominent level.

 Although settlements had been established in the Barnsley area for centuries prior, and was a well known centre to trade, the first reference to Barnsley occurs in 1086 in the Domesday Book, in which it is called Berneslai and has a population of around 200.

 The town was in the parish of Silkstone and developed little until in the 1150s, when it was given to the Pontefract Priory.
 The monks built a town where three roads met: the Sheffield to Wakefield, Rotherham to Huddersfield and Cheshire to Doncaster routes.
 The Domesday village became known as Old Barnsley, and a town grew up on the new site.